KarelZe/thesis/references/obsidian/📖chapters/🪄Feature Engineering.md

+Normalization is a method to change the values of each feature in the dataset to a common scale, without distorting differences in the ranges of values or losing information.
+It is helpful especially for neural networks to increase robustness and training efficacy and to reduce computational cost [28].

 In the following chapter, we motivate feature engineering, present our feature sets and discuss strategies for transforming features into a form that accelerates and advances the training of our models.

 ## Goal of feature engineering
 Classical algorithms ([[🔢Basic rules]] or [[🔢Hybrid rules]]) infer the initiator of the trade from the *raw* price and quote data.
 We employ feature engineering to pre-process input data and enhance the convergence and performance of our machine learning models.
 Gradient-boosted trees and neural networks, though flexible estimators, have limitations in synthesizing new features from existing ones, as demonstrated in empirical work on synthetic data by [@heatonEmpiricalAnalysisFeature2016] (p.
 5-6).
 Specifically, ratios, standard deviations, and differences can be difficult for these models to learn and must therefore be engineered beforehand.
 To ensure fair comparison and improve the transferability of our results, we use simple, non-destructive transformations in our feature engineering.